mharen/mharen.github.io/_posts/2009/2009-08-14-enabling-dynamic-http-compression-in.md

 **Unknown said on 2011-01-03**

-or you can go to Add\Remove programs&gt;Turn windows features On or off&gt;IIS&gt;WWW Services&gt;Performance features
+or you can go to Add\Remove programs>Turn windows features On or off>IIS>WWW Services>Performance features

 **etymon technologies said on 2011-02-17**